EKbanaML/ekbanaml.github.io/_posts/Cassandra/2021-09-15-cassandra-setup.md

 #### Architecture of Cassandra
 ![architectureofcassandra]({{ site.url }}{{ site.baseurl }}/assets/images/cassandra/architecture.png)

-The design of cassandra is based to handle enormous amounts of data across multiple nodes without any single point of failure.
-Cassandra has a peer-peer distributed system across it’s nodes, and data is distributed among all the nodes in a cluster.
+The design of cassandra is done in such a way that it can handle enormous amounts of data across multiple nodes without any single point of failure.
+Cassandra has a peer-peer distributed system across it’s nodes, and the data is distributed among all the nodes in a cluster.

 1) All the nodes in a cluster play the same role.
 Each node is independent and at the same time interconnected to other nodes.